Fall 2022 Courses | Online-Only Courses

 This course is designed for students who share an interest in quantitative techniques to analyze issues of public policy.
 This multidisciplinary course is appropriate for students from various undergraduate majors, including economics, political science, business and other social sciences.
 In particular, this introductory course provides a firm academic and technical background for students preparing for graduate studies and careers in public and nonprofit organizations at the local, state, national and international levels.

-PA 3003: Nonprofit and Public Financial Management (3 credits)
+PA 3003 – Nonprofit and Public Financial Management (3 credits) – Tentative Offering

 Tuesdays, 5:30-8:15 p.m.

 Instructor: Kabo Yang, strategic services consultant, Propel Nonprofits.
-Previously the executive director of the MN Women's Consortium, Yang has served on nonprofit boards and in other community organizations for the past decade.
+Previously Executive Director of the MN Women’s Consortium.
+She has served on nonprofit boards and other community organizations for the past decade.

 This course explores the theories, concepts, and some real-world examples of how to manage nonprofit organizations.
 Students will study governance systems, strategic management practices, the effects of different funding environments, and management of multiple constituencies.